kelvinz/code-notes/courses/makebook.md

 Launch in a friendly way, that means "here's something I made that might be useful for you", instead of acting like you're some big giant new startup coming to change the world.

 ## 🌱 Grow
+Grow organically.
+A great product that people really need which is better than the rest will pull people in.
+Don't hire people if there's no revenue yet.
+You don't need ads for that.
+Don't hire many people if there's revenue either.
+Stay lean and fast.
+Do things yourself.

+## 💰 Monetize